AWM-PGH-Digital-Collections/Digital-Collections-Strategy/01_Introduction.md

 Collection Database goals for 2019-2020 include:

-* Placing all the collection data on GitHUb as a shareable CSV file
+* Placing all the collection data on GitHub as a shareable CSV file
 * Create a NetX Portal that houses all the TC finding aids and links them to their related objects
 * Film and Video (and audio?) preservation
 * Incorporation of our institutional history documents into the realm of the objects they enhance and describe